-We took the tiny ribbon to the base of the hill, our shoes squealing on the packed snow.
-The path then ran towards West Lomond, a stunning Toblerone-shaped mound which I stole numerous shots of before I stuck my new Scarpas in some dog shit.
-Well, there’s one downside about coming back down to earth: the inconsiderate dog walkers.
+Later, we took the tiny ribbon to the base of the hill, our shoes squealing on the packed snow.
+The path then ran towards West Lomond, a stunning Toblerone-shaped mound which I stole numerous shots of before I stuck my new walking boots in some dog shit.
+Sigh.

 Forget that, though.
 We found snow, we stood on the top of Fife (pretty much) and we got some much needed perspective… which loosened our sometimes suffocating city lives for a little bit.

 And isn’t that what is so wonderful about nature?
 The air, the landscape, the weather… it helps you forget.
 It puts things in their rightful place.
 Which — in this world of instant news and everyday updates — is just the kind of weekend fix we needed.